AppleButterJam/Introduction-to-Apple-Butter/README.md

 Many of us are interested in building a better city, society, country, and world.
 We're all on the same team.

-Here's the long story short:
+Why are we here?

-1. Firstly, we believe that knowledge should be findable, reusable, and improvable.
+1. Firstly, we believe that knowledge should be useful, findable, reusable, and improvable.

 2. Additionally, we believe that trust is the starting point for communities.